 Most of the roads you are going to travel on will be gravel roads.
 Standard tyres are not suited for gravel roads, especially if they are low profile.
 The lower the profile of your tyres, the less capable the vehicle is of navigating, so keep this in mind before your trip.
 You should have at least one spare tyre ready to rumble and should you have to replace it during your trip, always repair the flat one at the first opportunity.
 Last but not least, make sure you have all the proper tools you need to change a flat tyre, in your trunk.

 Another word to the wise: Take along a spare set of keys in case they get locked inside the car or get lost in the desert.

-Another good idea is to download the Namibian map on your phone (Google Maps App).
-It works brilliant and it is sometimes difficult to be believe how accurate all the roads are listed, even in the most remote parts.
+Another good idea is to download the Namibian map on your phone (Google maps app).
+It works brilliantly and it is sometimes difficult to believe how accurate all the roads are listed, even in the most remote parts.

 Google maps work offline absolutely flawlessly.

 A Global Positioning System (GPS) unit is a handy gadget to take along, as well – some travellers say they wouldn’t leave home without one!
 Many cars have navigation systems built-in, but if your car isn’t factory-equipped, you can pick up one for a small amount.